Rahul-kumar-modi/Questions_and_its_Answers/README.md

 Q.The Window Scroller:
     You are developing a single-page application with a smooth scrolling effect.
 Implement a function named smoothScrollToTop that smoothly scrolls the window to the top when called.

+Q.The Sum Selector:
+   You are working on a function that should sum all numbers in an array until it encounters a negative number.
+Write a function that performs this summation.

 Q.CalculateTotal:-
 The Shopping Cart Totalizer:
     You are working on an e-commerce website, and you need to calculate the total cost of items in the shopping cart.
 Implement a function named calculateTotal that takes an array of products with prices and quantities and returns the total cost.